-Special Curriculum Admission Guidelines: 4 units of English; Algebra I, Geometry, and Algebra II; 1 unit of laboratory science; and 1 unit of history.
+Special Curriculum Admission Guidelines: 4 units of English: Algebra I, Geometry, and Algebra II; 1 unit of laboratory science; and 1 unit of history.
 The remaining units are elective courses, but at least two units of a foreign language are recommended.
 Students are urged to check the mathematics requirement of the four-year college or university to which they plan to transfer to determine the proper mathematics courses to be taken in the community college.
 Developmental courses may be recommended for students with deficiencies in English, reading, and/or mathematics.

-CURRICULUM AN D OTHER REQUIREMENTS Credits ENG 111-112 College Composition I-II 6 ENG 241-242 4 Survey. of American Literature I-II or ENG 243-244 Survey of English Literature I-II 6) 6 HIS 101-102 History of Western Civilization I (or HIS 121-122)) 6 HLT 1106 Concepts of Personal and Community Health (or PED) 2-3 IST 117 Introduction to Microcomputer Software 3 MTH 151 Mathematics for the Liberal Arts I (or MTH 163) 3 MTH 152 Mathematics for the Liberal Arts II (or MTH 271) 3 3 3 SPD 100 Principles of Public Speaking 3 STD 108 College Survival Skills (or STD 100) i E 1 Social Science Elective 6 E 2 Natural Science Sequence 6 8 E 3 Intermediate Foreign Language Electives 6 E 5 Humanities Elective or Beginning Foreign 6-8 Language Electives
+CURRICULUM AN ND OTHER REQUIREMENTS Credits ENG 111-112 College Composition I-II 6 ENG 241-242 4 Survey, of American Literature I-II or ENG 243-244 Survey of English Literature I-1I 6 HIS 101-102 History of Western Civilization I (or HIS 121-122) 6 HLT 1106 Concepts of Personal and Community Health (or PED) 2-3 ITE 115 Basic Computer Literacy 3 MTH 151 Mathematics for the Liberal Arts I (or MTH 163) 3 MTH 152 Mathematics for the Liberal Arts II (or MTH 271) 3 SPD 100 Principles of Public Speaking 3 STD 108 College Survival Skills (or STD 100) 1 E' Social Science Elective 6 E 2 Natural Science Sequence 8 E 3 Intermediate Foreign Language Electives 6 E 5 Humanities/Fine Arts Elective or Beginning Foreig Language Electives gn 6-8

-1 Social science electives must be selected from the "Approved List of Transfer Electives" on page 37.
-If the student is transferring to a four-year institution, the student should select the social science courses at VWCC that will satisfy the social science requirements a t the four-year institution.
+'Social science electives must be selected from the "Approved Li 1 of Transfer Cour es" on page 37.
+If the student is transferring to a four-year institution, the student should select the social science courses at VWCC that will satisfy the social science requirement at the fouryear institution